jenniiiiiii007S/skincare-recommendation-system/README.md

 Note:
 - The project now uses GitHub as the source of truth for all `.py` files.
-- You do not need to run `build_modules.ipynb` anymore.
+- Do not run `notebooks/deprecated_build_modules.ipynb` (it is deprecated and only kept for reference).
-- To make code changes, edit the `.py` files directly in GitHub and re-run `demo.ipynb` (which will pull the latest version).
+- To make changes, edit `.py` files directly in GitHub and re-run `notebooks/demo.ipynb`, which will pull latest version.

 ## Datasets
 The following datasets are required and should be placed in your Google Drive at